WWE Hall Of Famer ‘Luscious’ Johnny Valiant Dead, Wrestling World Mourns Tragic Loss

 Valiant was brought to a local hospital where he succumbed to his injuries.

-After learning of Johnny Valiant’s death, WWE personalities, including Luke Gallows, Sean Waltman and The Iron Sheik, took to social media to express their grief and pay tribute to the fallen wrestling legend.
+After learning of Johnny Valiant’s death, WWE personalities, including Luke Gallows, Sean Waltman, and The Iron Sheik, took to social media to express their grief and pay tribute to the fallen wrestling legend.

 WWE is saddened to learn that WWE Hall of Famer “Luscious” Johnny Valiant reportedly passed away this morning at the age of 71. https://t.co/vNfhyVo3Pb